CliffS/mustache-simple/README.md

     [The Mustache Spec](https://github.com/mustache/spec) is not strictly adhered to in this version.
 Most of this will be addressed in a future version.

+    Because of this, the following tests from the Mustache Spec are skipped:

+    - Indented Inline
+    - Indented Inline Sections
+    - Internal Whitespace
+    - Standalone Indentation
+    - Standalone Indented Lines
+    - Standalone Line Endings
+    - Standalone Without Newline
+    - Standalone Without Previous Line

 - Decimal Interpolation

     The spec implies that the template `"{{power}} jiggawatts!"` when passed `{ power: "1.210" }` should return `"1.21 jiggawatts!"`.
-I believe this to be wrong and simply a mistake in the YAML of the relevant tests.
+I believe this to be wrong and simply a mistake in the YAML of the relevant tests or possibly in [YAML::XS](http://search.cpan.org/perldoc?YAML::XS).
+I am far from being a YAML expert.

     Clearly `{ power : 1.210 }` would have the desired effect.

+    Because of this, all tests matching `/Decimal/` have been skipped.
+We can just assume that Perl will do the right thing.

 # EXPORTS